What If The Warriors Had Drafted Or Traded For Chris Duarte?

 So, what if the Warriors had been able to trade for him?
 They also could have drafted him with the seventh overall pick.

-Duarte has been shooting a ridiculous 48.3% (14/29) from the three-point range through the first four games of the NBA Summer League.
+Duarte shot a ridiculous 48.3% (14/29) from the three-point range in four games of the NBA Summer League.

 Steph Curry is widely regarded as the most skilled shooter to pick up a basketball, and Klay Thompson is a career 41.9% shooter from deep.